 Is accommodation available at University for student Nurses?

-Universities do have accommodation available, information can be found on the university internet pages.
+Universities do have accommodation available, information can be found on the University internet pages.

 What funding is available to me?

 From 1 August 2017, new nursing students no longer receive NHS bursaries.
 Instead, they will have access to the same student loans system as other students, this will provide students with tuition fee and maintenance loan support.
 However from September 2020 all nursing students on courses will receive £5,000 a year maintenance grant.
 Additional payments of up to £3,000 will be available for students in regions or specialisms struggling to recruit or to help students cover childcare costs.

 Further financial support is available to students with child dependants, to help with placement costs and additional living costs this is on an eligibility basis through The Learning Support Fund, this is a non – repayable grant.

-Students who already have a degree and are planning to undertake a nursing as a second degree will also have access to student loans on the same terms through the student loans system.
+Students who already have a degree and are planning to undertake nursing as a second degree will also have access to student loans on the same terms through the student loans system.

 Would I receive expenses for travelling to placement?

 You will be responsible for your own travel arrangements and you will be expected to work the same shift patterns as your placement.
-Before accepting a place at university you should be sure that you can travel to University and Placement easily and safely as you may have to work shifts that will end late evening or work on a weekend.
+Before accepting a place at University you should be sure that you can travel to University and Placement easily and safely as you may have to work shifts that will end late evening or work on a weekend.

-Travelling expenses may be paid for any excess cost when placement is further than your journey to university.
+Travelling expenses may be paid for any excess cost when placement is further than your journey to University.
 This is available to eligible applicants through the NHS Student Support Fund.

 Where would my placements be?

-Each university has a large placement circuit that offers a wide variety of community and in-patient experiences.
+Each University has a large placement circuit that offers a wide variety of community and in-patient experiences.
 Your placements are organised by the University Clinical Placement office and you will be allocated a range of placements across the placement circuit to ensure you will gain a range of clinical experiences.
 This could take place in the home, community, hospitals, and independent and voluntary sector organisations.

 What support would I receive in placement?